Short on time? Here are the highlights:

 “It gives them a bit more of a personalised experience,” she adds.
 “Sometimes the universities are very big and the students are a bit overwhelmed at the outset, so a college can really help them to make the transition.”

-In our fourth and final interview segment below, we step back to look at the larger economic context in the country.
+In our fourth and final interview excerpt below, we step back to look at the larger economic context in the country.
 Ms O’Brien notes that the Bolivian economy remains strong this year: “We are doing very well.
 The [Bolivian currency] has remained very stable and there is a lot of growth in the big cities.”